West Midlands Metro: Wolverhampton City Centre extension

 The northern part of the extension scheme was the addition of a tram line into Wolverhampton city centre.
 The laying of the new track was completed in December 2019 and it was anticipated that passenger services would commence in 2021 once the renovation of Wolverhampton railway station has been completed.
 However, the project has been delayed.

 It was originally proposed in 2009 as a single-track loop running clockwise from the existing St George's terminus via Princess Street, Lichfield Street and Pipers Row (for Wolverhampton bus station), with a spur to Wolverhampton station.
 An earlier plan would have served more of the city centre with the loop running along Lichfield Street, Queen Square, Victoria Street, Cleveland Street and Garrick Street to the Wolverhampton St George's tram stop.
 The 2009 scheme had an estimated cost of £30 million.
 In 2010 Centro considered revised proposals that involved an extended route along part of the Wolverhampton Ring Road, serving the University of Wolverhampton campus.
 The original loop scheme was selected and in 2012 Centro decided to proceed by constructing it in phases.
 A Transport and Works Act Order was approved in 2016, and in March 2014, a £2 billion connectivity funding package was announced to support a number of transport projects, including phase 1 of the Wolverhampton extension.

-The first phase will see the construction of the eastern section of the Wolverhampton loop, consisting of a line branching off before the existing St George's terminus and running north up Pipers Row to terminate at the station.
-Northbound trams will terminate alternately at the station and at St George's.
+The first phase saw the construction of the eastern section of the Wolverhampton loop, consisting of a line branching off before the existing St George's terminus and running north up Pipers Row to terminate at the station.
+Northbound trams were to terminate alternately at the station and at St George's.
 The estimated completion date was 2015, although a succession of delays means that this section actually opened on 17 September 2023.
 The remaining part of the Wolverhampton loop will be completed at a later date, subject to funding.